tonomoshia/javascript-notes/11-functions-built-in.md

         -   Mobile only functions e.g. `navigator.vibrate()`

--   In case of doubts, always refer MDN Docs.
+-   In case of doubts, always refer Mozilla Developer Network Docs. (search for the function and include MDN in your search parameters.
+Ex. search for `navigate.vibrate() MDN`.

 -   Other Examples: